code-423n4/2022-08-frax/README.md

 ### Frax Price Volatility

-- Because $FRAX is treated as having a price of $1, $FRAX price volatility could cause bad debt or unnecessary liquidations
+- Because FRAX is treated as having a price of $1, $FRAX price volatility could cause bad debt or unnecessary liquidations

 # Contracts Under Review